ethosdev/ethosdev.github.io/_posts/2022-10-17-dvt-staking.md

 ---
 title: "Mainstream staking with Distributed Validator Technology"
-description: "Distributed Validator Technology (DVT) would require multiple signatures to command a validator and could allow mainstream users to stake easily and securely."
+description: "Distributed Validator Technology (DVT) would require multiple signatures to command a validator, allowing a secure and easy way for mainstream users to stake on Ethereum."
 permalink: dvt-staking
 ---

 TODO links

 I dream of a market where mainstream users can stake ETH easily and with no fees.
 There's also a dream that staking ETH will be as easy as plugging in an Internet router.
-Until then, we can't escape reality that staking with an exchange or pool will be the easiest option for mainstream users.
+Until then, we can't escape reality that staking with an exchange or pool is easiest for mainstream users.

 I dream that staking will be free.
 Currently, most staking companies and pools charge fees starting at 10%!
 There's hope from history.
 When buying stocks, for decades brokerages charged commission fees.
 Three years ago, in the USA the [fees were eliminated!](https://www.cnn.com/2019/10/01/investing/charles-schwab-eliminates-commissions)